robseb/rsyocto/README.md

 ___

-`I'm working on the new rsyocto release!
-This branch is work under process!
-Please use the MASTER branch!`

 *rsyocto* implements a **modern Linux Kernel (linux-socfpga 5.11)** and brings a set of today fundamentally needed components to **Intel SoC-FPGAs** to help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- (IoT), automotive- and deep learning (AI) accelerator- applications.

 To realize that **Python3** with the Python Package manager **pip (PyPI)** and the **Apache Webserver** with **PHP** are already included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsyocto* is for its best optimization complete console based, but the Apache Webserver can bring any modern GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
 For that the Python Web framework **Django 3.0** is pre-installed.